ryzhong/mastermind/README.md

 Note: I wanted to add this feature because I originally thought that the game would not give feedback about guessing more than one number or number and digit correctly.
 To make the game easier for the user, I thought that adding a hint function would help balance the game out.
-I didn't want to make it too easy either, so I the hint will give a random correct PIN number with no location.
+I didn't want to make it too easy either, so the hint will give a random correct PIN number with no location.

 ## Journal